 - Social media contact information.
 You should not need to provide Facebook, Linked-in or Twitter accounts to apply.

 - Scholarship fee not within a private organization or membership.

-Looking for scholarships can be hard, so good job for getting to this point.
-Keep going, we promise it is worth it!
+Looking for scholarships is hard, so good job for getting this far.
+Keep going, we promise it's worth it!